In this article, we shall show how you can create a pivot table calculated field for showing the average of two existing data fields.

 The following figure shows a pivot table created from the table.
-To create this pivot table, we have placed Month field in the Rows area, SalesRep field in the Columns area and Sales field in the Values area.
+To create this pivot table, we have placed the Month field in the Rows area, SalesRep field in the Columns area, and Sales field in the Values area.

 Table of Contents

 Creating Pivot Table Calculated Field Average

 A pivot table is a special type of range.
 You can’t insert new rows or columns within the pivot table.
 In summary, we can say that you can’t insert formulas to perform calculations with the data in a pivot table.
 However, you can create calculated fields for a pivot table.
 A calculated field consists of a calculation that involves other fields.

 With the help of a calculated field (added in a pivot table), you can display new information.
 A calculated field is an alternative to creating a new column field in your source data.
 In most cases, you will find that it is easier to create a new column field in your source data with a formula that performs the expected calculation.
 But when your data is from an external source and you can’t manipulate the data source, you can use the calculated field feature.

 See our above figure and observe the pivot table.
 The boss of the company may want to know the average unit price sold by Bob in the month of February.
 To find out the average unit price, divide the Sales field by the Units Sold field.
 We are going to add a new field to the pivot table that will show the average unit price.